microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/v1.0/docs/Get-MgDeviceManagementRoleDefinition.md

 # Get-MgDeviceManagementRoleDefinition

 ## SYNOPSIS
-Read properties and relationships of the deviceAndAppManagementRoleDefinition object.
+Read properties and relationships of the roleDefinition object.

 ## SYNTAX